lm-sys/lm-sys.github.io/blog/2024-02-05-compressed-fsm.md

 - Crafting a character's data in JSON format, guided by a brief prompt.
 - Extracting a city's information from an extensive document and presenting it in JSON format.

-We tested Lllam-7B on NVIDIA A10 GPU (24GB), and used vllm v0.2.7, guidance v0.1.0, outlines v0.2.5 and llama_cpp_python v0.2.38.
+We tested Lllam-7B on NVIDIA A10 GPU (24GB), and used vllm v0.2.7, guidance v0.1.0, outlines v0.2.5 and llama.cpp v0.2.38(Python binding) .
 The following table shows the throughput and latency(with batch size 1) of theses methods:

 <img src="/images/blog/compressed_fsm/result.png" style="width: 100%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>
 <p style="color:gray; text-align: center;">
-Figure 6: ...
+Figure 6:
 </p>